docs/open-reusables/README.md

 To install this extension:

-1. Download the `.vsix` package file from the [https://github.com/hubwriter/open-reusables](https://github.com/hubwriter/open-reusables#) repository.
+1. Download the lastest `.vsix` package file from the [https://github.com/hubwriter/open-reusables](https://github.com/hubwriter/open-reusables#) repository.

 1. Launch VS Code and display the extensions panel: